Big Baby Gandhi

-Big Baby Gandhi (birth name: Nafis) is a Bangladesh-born American rapper from Queens, New York.
+Nafis, known by his stage name Big Baby Gandhi, is a Bangladesh-born American rapper from Queens, New York.
 His first mixtape, Big Fucking Baby, was released in 2011 to highly positive reception from music critics.
 As a result of the attention he got from his first mixtape, Gandhi was signed to Greedhead Music, on which he released his second mixtape, No1 2 Look Up 2, in 2012.
 Artists featured on No1 2 Look Up 2 include Das Racist (on "Blue Magic"), and Fat Tony (on "Lurkin'").
 In early 2013, he posted on his Tumblr that he would retire from making rap music after 2013.
 On December 6, 2013, he released his first full-length album, Debut.
 Big Baby Gandhi came out of retirement in 2017 with his release 27 and proceeded to drop various loose tracks since.
 In 2019 Big Baby Gandhi released a studio album We Live In A Society with features from Mr. MFN eXquire and Victor Freeze.